mysrcs/hugooooo/content/alpha-details.md

 - Some services are not complete and some features may be conspicuously absent.
 - Documentation may be incomplete in some respects.
 - Not all features available on the web are available through the API.
-- Tools for bringing our services together are under development.
-Navigation between different resources underneath a single project may be difficult, such as finding the corresponding bug tracker from a git repo.
-Workarounds, such as links in `README.md` files, are suggested for the time being.

 ## Goals for the beta and beyond